 Mutual funds are priced at the end of each trading day based on their net asset value, or NAV.
 The NAV is calculated by adding up the value of the fund’s holdings, subtracting expenses and dividing by the number of shares outstanding.
 When making a purchase, you’ll receive the next NAV, so if you place an order after the market has closed, you will receive the next day’s closing NAV as your price.

 Most mutual funds have a minimum investment of a few thousand dollars and you can choose to buy a certain dollar amount of a fund or a specific number of shares.

-How do you sell mutual funds?
+How to sell mutual funds